jackledead/jackledead_armory/README.md

 3. simply put jackledead_armory/mods/jackledead_armory in your data/mods/ folder
 4. also put the expansion mod in the same place if you want to play with bandits and stuff.

+## How to install (Latest Cataclsym Bright Nights Experimental):
+1. Click the green button in the top and download as a zip
+2. Extract and then
+3. simply put jackledead_armory/modsBrightNights/jackledead_armory in your data/mods/ folder

 ## Weapons
 ### Real:
 Snipex Alligator: Firing the massive 14.5x114mm anti materiel round, this sniper is no joke.
 Place of origin: Ukraine